gaehlerm/SoftwareEngineering/README.md

 Many guidelines on how to write classes are defined for worker classes.
 It seems like most people overlooked the other kinds of classes.

 Prefer free functions over methods.
 It improves clarity which variables may be changed.
 Though sometimes methods may make the code more intuitive to read.

+## Exercises

+The following class is too big.
+Refactor it such that you get several smaller classes.

+This class is a mixture of a delegating class and a worker class.

 # 10. Understandable code